 What are the benefits?

-Returning home also minimises the risk of physical or mental deconditioning – patients who spend the majority of their time in a hospital bed can quickly lose fitness or muscle tone and can lose confidence in their ability to perform everyday tasks.
-There is also a heightened risk of acquiring other infections in hospital, despite the extensive prevention and control measures in place.
+Returning home also lessens the risk of physical or mental deconditioning – patients who spend the majority of their time in a hospital bed can quickly lose fitness or muscle tone and can lose confidence in their ability to perform everyday tasks.
+Patients are eight times less likely to experience functional decline whilst in a virtual ward compared to equivalent treatment in an acute setting.

 • over the age of 18

-• medically unwell but stable and not becoming increasingly unwell)
+• medically unwell but stable

-• safe between visits
+• able to remain safe between our visits

 Frequently Asked Questions